How to Structure Your Shiny App Like a Pro

 The classic approach: one module per screen.

-Shiny Dashboard mockup one module per tab
+Shiny dashboard mockup with one module per tab

 Use bslib::navset_bar() with one screen per tab, and you get a logical one-module-per-screen split.